Skip to Main Content

 Can You Tell When Someone Else Is Drug Fiending?

-In some cases, you can tell when someone else is drug-free based on their behavior or certain physical signs.
+In some cases, you can tell when someone else is feening for drugs based on their behavior or certain physical signs, especially if you know the person well.

 What Is a Fiend for Nicotine?

-A fiend for nicotine is someone who is actively craving nicotine and has a dependence upon it.
+A fiend for nicotine is someone who is obsessively craving nicotine and can’t function without it.

 Certain withdrawal symptoms that someone who is craving nicotine may have include: